balvig/spyke/README.md

 ---

-Spyke basically ~~rips off~~ takes inspiration :innocent: from [Her](https://github.com/remiprev/her), a gem which we sadly had to abandon as it gave us some performance problems and maintenance seemed to had gone stale.
+Spyke basically ~~rips off~~ takes inspiration :innocent: from [Her](https://github.com/remiprev/her), a gem which we sadly had to abandon as it gave us some performance problems and maintenance seemed to have gone stale.

-We therefore made Spyke which adds a few fixes/features that we needed for our projects:
+We therefore made Spyke which adds a few fixes/features needed for our projects:

 - Fast handling of even large amounts of JSON
 - Proper support for scopes
 - Ability to define custom URIs for associations
+- ActiveRecord-like log output
 - Googlable name! :)

 ## Configuration